tinyCLAP: Distilling Constrastive Language-Audio Pretrained Models: Methods

 \section{Methods}

 This section introduces CLAP's core principles and the notation used throughout the paper.
 It also presents the distillation process and elaborates on how the pruning is performed.
-An overview of the proposed method is shown in Figure \ref{fig:diagram}.
+Figure \ref{fig:diagram} shows an overview of the proposed method.